notaryproject/notary/docs/basic-operations.md

 $ notary list example.com/user/collection
 ```

 The `list` command will attempt to connect to the remote notary server and retrieve the most up-to-date version of the targets for a trusted collection.
-In case the connection fails, notary will use the locally cached metadata for up to two weeks, period after which it will start returning an error due to an expired cache.
+In the case that the connection fails, notary will locally cached metadata up until it expires.
+The default configuration of notary permits the expiration time to be up to two weeks, although it may be less depending on exactly when the metadata was last signed and retrieved.
+The `list` command will not include any locally pending changes, instead showing only the state of the remote repository, as visible to the rest of the world.

 ## Resolving a specific target